CD and Arc Stud Welding: What’s the Difference?

 What Process Should You Use?

-The CD process is commonly used in most sheet metal shops.
+Commonly used in most sheet metal shops.

-The Arc process is commonly used in most fabricating/structural steel shops.
+Commonly used in most fabricating/structural steel shops.

 Capacitive Discharge